Meaux: Transport

 Meaux is served by Meaux station on the Transilien Paris – Est suburban rail line and on several national rail lines.
 The rail line connecting Paris to Meaux was established in 1849.
 The nowadays SNCF train station, still in use, was built in 1890.

-Alongside the Meaux rail station there is also the main bus station in the city, with more than 30 bus lines serving the whole eastern Paris metropolitan area.
+Alongside the Meaux rail station, there is also the main bus station in the city, with more than 30 bus lines serving the whole eastern Paris metropolitan area.

+Charles de Gaulle Airport is nearby, located 29 km north west of the Meaux.
+The airport can easily be reached by bus and car.

 Education

 The commune has 36 public preschools and elementary schools.

 Public junior high schools in Meaux: